meta-prompting/meta-prompting/README.md

 ## Citations
-Please cite the paper and star this repo if you use Cumulative Reasoning (CR) and find it interesting/useful, thanks!
+Please cite the paper and star this repo if you use Meta Prompting (MP) and Cumulative Reasoning (CR) and find it interesting/useful, thanks!
 Feel free to contact zhangyif21@tsinghua.edu.cn | yangjq21@mails.tsinghua.edu.cn or open an issue if you have any questions.

 ```bibtex
 @article{zhang2023cumulative,